minalmishra6/ucla-cs-masters-project/README.md

-Understanding the Monkeypox Discourse using Topic Modeling with BERTopic and Latent Dirichlet Allocation (LDA)
+Understanding the Monkeypox Discourse using Topic Modeling: Experiments with BERTopic and Latent Dirichlet Allocation (LDA)
 ===

 Abstract